 A vegan diet – which means you don’t eat any animal products whatsoever – is a double-edged sword.
 On the one hand, if you eat mostly fresh fruits and veggies, legumes, nuts, fermented soy and seeds, you’re doing your heart good.
 On the other hand, if you eat a diet full of high-glycemic and processed carbs, you’re not doing your heart or waistline any favors.

 Either way, vegans risk ending up deficient in a few vital nutrients that are found primarily in animal food sources: vitamin B12 (found in eggs), coenzyme Q10 (CoQ10 – found in fish like salmon), and L-carnitine (found in lamb).
 We need vitamin B12 to keep our arteries healthy, among other things.
 CoQ10 – which I wouldn’t dream of practicing cardiology without – is absolutely vital for heart health.
 Many of my younger patients who were vegans often complained of fatigue, which makes sense given that CoQ10 and L-carnitine are necessary for the production of cellular energy – adenosine triphosphate (ATP).

 To make vegan a healthy diet, skip the processed carbs and take vitamin B12, CoQ10, and L-carnitine supplements.

 A Gluten-Free Diet

-The trendy gluten-free diet doesn’t make a lot of sense to me, but is certainly a money-maker for the food industry.
+The trendy gluten-free diet doesn’t make a lot of sense to me, but it’s certainly a money-maker for the food industry.
 Gluten is a protein in wheat, rye, and barley, which means it’s in just about everything in the American diet – breads, pastas, cereals, etc. Grocery stores are now filled with gluten-free versions of all our American favorites, but are these gluten-free foods really any healthier or better for weight loss?
-The short answer is, no.

 A Paleo Diet

-© 2016 HeartMD Institute.
+© 2016, 2019 HeartMD Institute.
 All rights reserved.